sociomantic-tsunami/microbe/README.rst

 .. code:: javascript

+    // all divs on the page
-    var µDivs = µ( 'div' )                  // all divs on the page
+    var µDivs = µ( 'div' ) ;

-    var newDiv = µ( '<div.example--class>' )// create a div with the class anotherDiv
+    // create a div with the class anotherDiv var newDiv = µ( '<div.example--class>' );

-    µDivs.insertAfter( newDiv )             // all divs get a newDiv or a clone of
-                                            // newDiv inserted into the DOM after them
+    // all divs get a newDiv or a clone of newDiv inserted into the DOM after them µDivs.insertAfter( newDiv );

-    µDivs.observe( 'class', function( e ){ console.log( 'your class changed' ); } );
-                                            // watches the class of each div
+    // watches the class of each div µDivs.observe( 'class', function( e )
+    {
+        console.log( 'your class changed' );
+    } );

-    µDivs.addClass( 'example--class' )      // gives the class aClass to each div
-                                            // also triggers the observe fuctions
+    // gives the class aClass to each div also triggers the observe fuctions µDivs.addClass( 'example--class' );

-    µDivs.on( 'toTheMoon', function( e ){ console.log( e.detail ); } );
     // sets a custom event watch
+    µDivs.on( 'toTheMoon', function( e )
+    {
+        console.log( e.detail );

-    µDivs.emit( 'toTheMoon', { moon : 'close' } );
+    } );

-                                            // emits a custom event to all elements in µDivs
-                                            // with a custom data packet.  triggers the
+    // emits a custom event to all elements in µDivs with a custom data packet.
-                                            // event listener to show the sent data
+    // triggers the event listener to show the sent data µDivs.emit( 'toTheMoon', { moon : 'close' } );

 Dev Installation